-Compatible with DVD Studio Pro, Adobe Encore, Sonic Scenarist, Spruce and many other DVD authoring systems
+Compatible with DVD Studio Pro, Adobe Encore, Sonic Scenarist, Spruce and many other DVD and Blu-ray authoring systems.

 After you have subtitled/captioned a video in one language and obtained the time codes, the same time codes can be easily used for subsequent languages.
 In other words, once subtitles/captions are produced for one language, a translation prepared in our captioning file format is all that is needed to subtitle/caption in additional languages.

 A DVD closed caption file is a binary file consisting of a number of lines - one line for each closed caption.
 Each line starts with a time code which is separated from the closed caption data (in binary format) by a tab character.

 CaptionMaker creates as many files as the number of subtitles.
 They also create a navigation file.
 The navigation file lists details (time code, size and position) of each subtitle.